 The Presidency of the Republic of South Africa (2008), South African CEDAW Report: Progress Made of the Implementation of the Convention for the Period 1998 to 2008, The Presidency of the Republic of South Africa: Pretoria, South Africa.

-UN (2011) ‘World Abortion Policies 2011’, UN Department of Economic and Social Affairs, Population Division, New York. http://www.un.org/esa/population/publications/2011abortion/2011wallchart.pdf
+UN (2011), ‘World Abortion Policies 2011’, UN Department of Economic and Social Affairs, Population Division, New York, available at http://www.un.org/esa/population/publications/2011abortion/2011wallchart.pdf, accessed 26 March 2014.

 University of Cape Town (2012) Submission on the Traditional Courts Bill to the Select Committee on Security and Constitutional Development, available at http://www.lrg.uct.ac.za/usr/lrg/docs/TCB/2012/legal_submission_lrg_2012_final.pdf, accessed 25 March 2014.

-USAID (2003) Demographic and Health Survey South Africa, available at http://www.measuredhs.com/pubs/pdf/FR206/FR206.pdf, accessed 6 April 2012
+USAID (2003), Demographic and Health Survey South Africa, available at http://www.measuredhs.com/pubs/pdf/FR206/FR206.pdf, accessed 25 March 2014.

-Women’s Legal Centre (2010) A simplified guide to inheriting property, available at http://www.wlce.co.za/morph_assets/themelets/explorer/relationship%20rights/general/WLC%20Inheritance%20ENG%20web.pdf, accessed 19 March 2012.
+Women’s Legal Centre (2010), A simplified guide to inheriting property, available at http://www.wlce.co.za/images/relationship%20rights/general/WLC%20Inheritance%20ENG%20web.pdf, accessed 26 March 2014.

-World Economic Forum (2011) The Global Gender Gap Report 2011, available at http://www3.weforum.org/docs/WEF_GenderGap_Report_2011.pdf, accessed 2 March 2012
+World Economic Forum (2013), The Global Gender Gap Report 2013, available at http://www.weforum.org/reports/global-gender-gap-report-2013, accessed 26 March 2014.